 About the author: Slavka is a Bratislava local who writes about experiential family travel in Europe and America for her blog, On2Continents.com.

 Bratislava, the capital of Slovakia, is located right in the heart of Europe.
 It’s easy to travel to Bratislava because the city – and the whole country – is small and in close proximity to other major destinations in the region.

-Bratislava belongs among the more underrated European capitals because it has been overshadowed and historically overpowered for over 1,000 years by Budapest, Vienna and Prague.
 But please, don’t compare Bratislava to any of them!
 Come with open eyes and an open mind.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.

-Bratislava travel guide
+Bratislava travel tips